What is the Apple TV and what does it offer currently?

-Apple TV rumours: integrated in the Mac mini
+New Apple TV 2014 rumours: integrated in the Mac mini

 This one is pure speculation on our part, but a Mac mini that included Apple TV hardware would be the perfect media centre for the Apple loving household.

-Apple TV rumours: Apps and an App Store
+New Apple TV 2014 rumours: Apps and an App Store

 Another rumour has suggested that Apple may launch an App Store for the Apple TV.
 Many of the apps we use on our iPad and iPhone could find a home on the Apple TV.
 The iPlayer and Channel 4OD apps would be particularly welcome, as would weather apps, news apps, FaceTime, FaceBook and Twitter, and other means of entertainment.

 Again, storage could be a necessity if users are able to download apps to the Apple TV rather than Apple host them in the cloud.

 New Apple TV 2014 rumours: motion control remote

 A magic wand for the Apple TV has been mentioned in a Steve Jobs email being used as evidence in court in the Apple v Samsung case.
 This "magic wand" was mentioned by Steve Jobs in a agenda for a managers meeting.
 It was intended for use with the Apple TV.
 The magic wand idea has also leaked in the past, with claims that Apple was looking at ways of controlling the Apple TV using motion.
 You can read the whole Steve Jobs email here.